 57% of Substance Abuse Counselors have a master’s degree, 15% have a bachelor’s degree and 15% have a post-master’s certificate. v

-Counseling Psychology Graduate Programs may be with available to fit a variety of interests.
-While each program will focus on counseling, each may have unique areas of focus or approaches.
-You might choose to study a specific technique, or focus your study around a targeted population.
-You could also seek to gain the skills required for work in a designated setting.
-Counseling psychology programs you might consider are listed below.
+Some Counseling Psychology Programs may enable students to focus their study on specific types of therapy.
+For example, you might choose to study a specific technique, or focus on the needs of a targeted population.
+Programs may also center on the skills and knowledge required for work in a certain setting.
+Some types of counseling degree programs you might consider are listed below.

-Art Therapy – a person-centered technique that focuses on analysis of a patients’ expression through their artwork; requires a masters degree for entry-level positionsvi
+Art Therapy – This person-centered approach focuses on analyzing patients’ expression through their artwork.
+A masters degree may be necessary to pursue entry-level positionsvi

-Counseling & Therapy – includes human-centered fields such as Social Workers and Mental Health Counselors
+Counseling & Therapy – This category also includes human-centered fields such as Social Work and Mental Health Counseling

-Rehabilitation Counseling – centers on helping people with physical, mental, developmental, or emotional disabilities function autonomously; requires a masters degree for entry-level positionsviii
+Rehabilitation Counseling – This area of focus centers on helping people with physical, mental, developmental, or emotional disabilities function autonomously.
+This type of counseling also typically requires a masters degree for entry-level positionsviii

-Masters in Counseling Psychology Programs introduce students to the core concepts of counseling and psychology, as well as key issues related to a specialty area.
-Programs may award an MA or MS degree.
-While similar topics are covered, each has a slightly different aim.
-MS in counseling psychology programs are often designed for those hoping to work directly with patients as psychologists and act as a bridge to a doctorate program.
-MA counseling psychology programs, on the other hand, are often broader in scope and may be a great fit for those interested in pursuing a counseling license.
+Masters in Counseling Psychology Programs may award an MA or MS degree upon completion.
+While both degree types are similar, each one has a slightly different aim.
+Master of Science programs are often designed for those hoping to work directly with patients as psychologists.
+They may also act as a bridge to a doctorate program.
+MA counseling psychology programs tend to be broader in scope, and may be a great fit for those interested in pursuing a counseling license.

-Most masters counseling psychology programs require between 48 and 60 credits divided between coursework and field practice.
-Students may take core courses in topics such as mental health and behavioral differences, as well as electives in a specialty area (ie addiction, marriage and family therapy or clinical mental health counseling).
-At the end of their program, they may complete a practicum, internship or research for a thesis.
+Masters degrees in counseling psychology typically require between 48 and 60 credits of coursework and field practice.
+Courses may cover topics like mental health and behavioral differences, as well as electives in a specialty area like addiction, marriage and family therapy or clinical mental health counseling.
+Programs may culminate in a practicum, internship or research for a thesis.
 The final requirements vary by program and your selected track (thesis or non-thesis).
-Most full time students earn their masters degree in counseling psychology in about 2 years.
+Many full time students earn their masters degree in counseling psychology in about 2 years.

-Applicants to masters in counseling psychology programs may be required to have the following.
+Applicants to counseling psychology masters programs may be required to have the following.

 A few example counseling psychology masters programs include: Master of Science in Counseling w/LPCC and PPS Options, MA in Psychology and Counseling, Master of Social Work, MFT Art Therapy and Master of Arts in Clinical Mental Health.

-PhD Counseling Psychology Programs and PsyD programs represent the most advanced course of study in counseling psychology.
-As such, applicants may be required to possess a bachelors or a masters degree in counselign psycholgoy or related field.
-Students might also submit a statement of purpose, GRE scores, scholarly writing sample and a resume.
+PhD Counseling Psychology Programs and PsyD programs may be the two most common types of counseling psychology doctorates offered.
+Applicants may be required to possess a masters degree in counseling psychology or related field.
+Additional requirements may include a statement of purpose, GRE scores, scholarly writing sample and a resume.